The Department of Biological Sciences at Western Michigan University has a variety of facilities that students, faculty and staff can use.

 C.R.
 Hanes Herbarium

-- Finch Greenhouse with a collection of living plants not native to the Michigan area.
+- Collection of living plants not native to the Michigan area.

 - Research space.